williaml4292/sep-10-freedom-project/tool/learning-log.md

 Only {{ about_me }} shows as content. (the capture part gives about_me the variables too.)
 * `increment`
  * Everytime the variable with this tag `{% increment variable %}` is called with the increment, the count increases by one.
+ Does not affect a variable created with `assign` and used as a string.

  <!--
 * Links you used today (websites, videos, etc)